bitlayer-org/bitlayer-org.github.io/docs/BitVMBridge/join-network.md

 - Type 1: Providing Liquidity Services to End Users You might operate as a Broker to generate revenue by servicing the peg-out requests of end-users and charging transaction fees.
 - Type 2: Supporting Your Business Operations
-     You might operate as a Broker if you run a business (such as DeFi protocols or other services) that integrates Peg-BTC (a highly secure bridged BTC asset) and you require the BitVM Bridge to balance your BTC/Peg-BTC positions.
+     You might operate as a Broker if you run a business (such as DeFi protocols or other services) that integrates YBTC (a highly secure bridged BTC asset) and you require the BitVM Bridge to balance your BTC/YBTC positions.
 The flexible peg-out feature of the Bitlayer BitVM Bridge allows participants with such needs to achieve this cost-effectively.

 Regardless of the specific motivation, all prospective Brokers must meet the following requirements: